OtpChatBot/Ybot/README.md

 Plugins
 ==========

-Ybot can execute different commands.
+Ybot chat bot and it can execute different commands.
 Command - is simple chat message.
 For example chat session:

 ```
 you: Ybot math 1 + 5